jdebloat/jshrink/experiment_resources/project_selection_notes/README.txt

-I have processed the projects as listed in "sample-maven-projects_original.csv".
-I copied "sample-maven-projects_original.csv" to "../sample-maven-projects.csv".
+I have processed the projects as listed in "work_list_original.dat".
+I copied "work_list_original.dat" to "../work_list.dat".
 Then, to obtain the projects, "../download.sh" was executed.
 This downloaded all the projects into the "sample-projects" directory.

 Then I checked to see which projects built on my machine.
 I did this by running "../build.sh".
 This outputs a CSV with the schema